Taco Tuesday

-Taco Tuesday is a custom in the United States of eating tacos or in some cases select Tex-Mex dishes, typically served in a tortilla, on Tuesday nights.
+Taco Tuesday is a marketing strategy in the United States to boost sales of tacos or Tex-Mex dishes, typically served in a tortilla, on Tuesdays.
 Restaurants will often offer special prices, for example, "$2 fish tacos every Tuesday night".
 It is popular in many big cities across the nation, and especially popular in the beach cities of Southern California.

 Taco Tuesday is celebrated in other countries in the English-speaking world, such as in Canada and Australia.
 Similar customs are observed outside of the US.
 In Norway, the terms Fredagstaco and Tacofredag are used to refer to eating tacos on Friday night.
 In Sweden, serving tacos on Fridays is common for Fredagsmys.

 Origin

 Businesses have advertised tacos on Tuesdays since at least 1933.
-The first known use of the phrase "Taco Tuesday" was in a 1968 Victoria Advocate advertisement for a local business.

 Trademarks

 In Australia, Salsa's Fresh Mex Grill has owned the trademark to the term since 2011.
 In Canada, MTY Food Group's TacoTime has owned the trademark for the term since 1997.